OzRib/NiceEvaluation/README.md

 #What is this?
-A web & mobile application to generate evaluations of an informatical course.
+A web & mobile application to generate evaluations of my computer course.
 The website is builded with React.js.
 The mobile is builded with React Native.
 The backend is builded with pure PHP